17y2001/config_management_system/README.md

 }<br>

 **To run the application**<br>
-Run - uvicorn main:app --reload <br>
+Run: uvicorn main:app --reload <br>
 in the terminal